 Associate Professor, Clinical Sciences - Illinois

-Dr. Kristine Aikenhead began teaching shortly after graduating cum laude from National College of Chiropractic (currently National University of Health Sciences) during her residency in family practice from 1983-1985.
+Dr. Kristine Aikenhead began teaching shortly after graduating cum laude from National College of Chiropractic (now NUHS) during her residency in family practice from 1983-1985.
 It was the teaching requirement of the residency that opened her eyes to her love of teaching professional level students.
-After she earned her residency certificate, she became a full-time faculty member, with a special interest in dermatology and internal conditions.
+After she earned her residency certificate, she became a full-time faculty member with a special interest in dermatology and internal conditions.